The three types of pools are: vinyl liner, fiberglass and gunite. Your swimming pool cost will be based on which one of these pool types you choose.

 If your family loves to swim, owning your own inground pool is the way to go.
 It’s certainly nice to have a local shared pool to use, but creating your own backyard pool paradise means that you have total control over when and how you use your pool.
 You’ll come to enjoy the inground pool lifestyle and your neighbors will be clamoring for an invitation.

-When you have your own inground pool, you’ll be able to design the space for your backyard pool paradise with the patio, landscaping, accessories (this is not gated!) and features that matter most to your and your family.
+When you have your own inground pool, you’ll be able to design the space for your backyard pool paradise with the patio, landscaping, accessories and features that matter most to your and your family.